harimsng/harimsng.github.io/_posts/2024-12-30-Git_Basic_Usage.md

 ___

 #### git init
 Initialize new git repository in the current directory.
-This command will generate `.git`  directory that contains everything related to the current git repository.
+This command will create `.git` directory that contains files related to the git repository.

 ```
 cd repository_path